Constructing a Request

 (Optional) Request Body

 A request body is generally sent in a structured format (for example, JSON or XML).
 It corresponds to Content-Type in the request header and is used to transfer content other than the request header.
-If the request body contains Chinese characters, these characters must be coded in UTF-8.
+If the request body contains Chinese characters, these characters must be encoded in UTF-8.

 The request body varies according to the APIs.
 Certain APIs do not require the request body, such as the GET and DELETE APIs.